A fast iterative PDE-based algorithm for feedback controls of nonsmooth mean-field control problems: Fast iterative PDE-based method for MFC problems

-However, we observe that the non-Markovian nature of $(\alpha^{m})_{m\in \N}$ creates an essential difficulty in solving for the adjoint processes $(Y^{m}, Z^m)_{m\in \N}$, and hence in evaluating $(\nabla F)(\beta^m)$ for each $m$.
-This prevents us from implementing the updates \eqref{eq:nag} in the pairwise sense as for gradient-based algorithms for deterministic optimal control problems (see e.g., \cite{azmi2021optimal}).
-To be more precise, let us initialize the iterates \eqref{eq:nag} with $\a^0=0$.
+However, it is difficult to implement the iteration \eqref{eq:gd_open} in practice.
+For each $m$, since $\alpha^{m}$ is a non-Markovian stochastic process, the BSDE \eqref{adjointa} for the adjoint processes $(Y^{m}, Z^m)$ is typically non-Markovian.
+This prevents us from evaluating $(\nabla F)(\alpha^m)$ and implementing the updates \eqref{eq:gd_open} in a pairwise sense as for gradient-based algorithms for deterministic optimal control problems (see e.g., \cite{azmi2021optimal}).
+To be more precise, let us initialize the iterates \eqref{eq:gd_open} with $\a^0=0$.
 Then one can express $(Y^1,Z^1)$ as $(Y^0_t,Z^0_t)=(u(t,X^0_t),v(t,X^0_t))$ for some deterministic functions $u,v$ (often called decoupling fields), and obtain the stochastic processes $(Y^0,Z^0)$ by computing the functions $u,v$.
-Hence, one easily sees that $(\a^1,\beta^1)$ are functions of $X^0$, and consequently, the coefficients of the state dynamics \eqref{cforward} and adjoint equations \eqref{adjointa} for $(X^{1},Y^1,Z^1)$ would depend on both $X^{0}$ (through $\beta^{1}$) and $X^{1}$.
-Repeating this process, one observes that $(Y^m,Z^m)$ are functions of time and the enlarged system $(X^{0}, \ldots, X^{m})$, whose computational complexity increases rapidly as the number of NAG iterations grows.
-A similar difficulty has been observed in \cite{bender2008time} for implementing (non-Markovian) Picard iterations to solve coupled FBSDEs.
+Hence, one easily sees that $\a^1$ is a function of $X^0$, and consequently, the coefficients of the state dynamics \eqref{cforward} and adjoint equations \eqref{adjointa} for $(X^{1},Y^1,Z^1)$ would depend on both $X^{0}$ (through $\alpha^{1}$) and $X^{1}$.
+Repeating this process, one observes that $(Y^m,Z^m)$ are functions of time and the enlarged system $(X^{0}, \ldots, X^{m})$, whose computational complexity increases rapidly as the number of iterations grows.
+A similar difficulty has been observed in \cite{bender2008time} for implementing (non-Markovian) Picard iterations to solve coupled FBSDEs.}